Dhuleh Nukuraanan: Government response

 On 26 April 2025, Mohamed Muizzu called on young people to stop the nightly protests and senior government officials contacted organizers to invite them to discuss demands.
 The organizers in response has said that Muizzu must apologize for his remarks before discussing demands.

 Both Ihusaan and Ameen rejected any resignation demands claiming no police negligence in the investigation while the latter claims he was out of the country.

 In response to the demands made by protesters, Police Commissioner Ali Shujau resigned from his post.

 President Muizzu has also established the Special Presidential Commission of Inquiry into the Incident that Occurred in Malé on 18 April 2025 in response to growing demand.
 However, Yumn's family didn't endorse the commission lacking trust and confidence in it.
 The family also sought representation on the commission.
 The commission was also criticized for originally being all male until two women were later appointed as members.

 On 5 May, Samih was removed as the head of the Homicide and Death Investigation Unit and reassigned to another department within the MPS.
 On 13 May, Ali Ihssaan defended MPS's handling of the investigation and has said that the police acted accordingly to the rules and regulations.

 Commission's report

 The Presidential Commission submitted its report to President Muizzu, who ordered to publish the entirety of the report to the public.
-The report revealed that Daud was dismissed over a false statement provided to the police, Raud's negligence contributed to Yumn's fall, both Ihusaan and Ameen's conduct were inappopriate but didn't interfere in the investigation, police were negligent in collecting evidence and securing the scene.
+The report revealed that Daud was dismissed over a false statement provided to the police, Raud's negligence contributed to Yumn's fall, both Ihusaan and Ameen's conduct were inappropriate but didn't interfere in the investigation, police were negligent in collecting evidence and securing the scene.
 The report concluded with saying that Yumn didn't appear to have been pushed from the Fentenoy, and that the commission didn't find evidence of foul play.
 Muizzu later instructed the Ministry of Homeland Security and Technology and the Ministry of Health to implement the recommendations that were in the report, although no action was taken against Ihusaan or Ameen.